yarden7696/yarden7696-miniProject_ML/README.md

 ## About the project :
 ### This project includes 5 machine learning algorithms -
-•	Logistic regreession
+•	Logistic Regreession
 •	Svm
 •	Random Forest
 •	KNN
 •	Adaboost

-The dataset that we work with is Fake news classification.
-The information that we used is:
+### The information we have chosen to use:
+•	The text of the article- 'without stop words'
+• If the article has image -'hasImage'
-•	Text of the article without stop words
+• The label of the article 'label'

 ## Conclusion :
 We have concluded that we can predict if the article is a real or a fake .